$442 Billion Poured Into AI, But 67% Went to Just 10 Companies

 By Fast AI Startup Jobs

-But behind the headline figure lies a distribution so concentrated, so lopsided, that it fundamentally changes how you should think about choosing where to work.
+But that headline number hides a distribution so lopsided it should change how you think about where to work.

-We analyzed funding data from 1,044 AI startups tracked on Fast AI Startup Jobs.
-Here's what we found.
+We pulled funding data on the 1,044 AI startups we track at Fast AI Startup Jobs.
+The shape of it is not what the headlines suggest.

 - Top 3 companies: 57.8% of all funding

-Let that sink in.
-Thirty-five companies — just 3.4% of the total — hold more than three-quarters of all the money.
+Thirty-five companies, about 3.4% of the dataset, hold more than three-quarters of the money.

 | Percentile | Funding |